Shields

 “Other shields are like a garment which always surrounds you.”

-“It’s more difficult to shape a shield that goes with you.”
+“It’s more difficult to shape a shield that moves with you, but that’s what the standard flying shield does.”

 “It clings to you, just outside your skin or clothing, and it responds to your will.”